-Ultimately, the policy of when to signal "green" or "red" is defined by the service provider in accordance with the requirements defined by the toll charger(s).
+Ultimately, the policy of when to signal "green" or "red" is specified by the TSP in accordance with the requirements specified by the TC(s).

-In the case where the OBE status turns "red", the user has to take action, declare road usage subject to fees or pay by some alternative means as soon as practicable.
-Until he does, the user is in a potentially non-compliant situation.
-In order to allow a judgment to be made as to whether or not a user has taken the appropriate action within an acceptable period of time, information is provided by this document not only on the "green/red" operational status but also on the length of time that the OBE has been in its current status.
+In the case where the OBE status turns "red", the user takes action, declares road usage subject to fees or pays by some alternative means as soon as practicable.
+Until the user does this, they are in a potentially non-compliant situation.
+To allow a judgment to be made as to whether or not a user has taken the appropriate action within an acceptable period of time, information is provided by this document not only on the "green/red" operational status but also on the length of time that the OBE has been in its current status.

 Different toll contexts can overlap geographically.
 A user could be liable in several toll contexts at once, e.g. for a nationwide distance-dependent road tax and a local city access pricing scheme - a fact of which the user might not in all cases be aware.
-This document builds on the concept that regarding compliance, there is no notion of toll context as far as possible (see especially 5.4).
-It is within the responsibility of the service provider to resolve issues with overlapping toll contexts and to distil all information into a binary "red/green" message to the user.
+This document builds on the concept that regarding compliance, as far as possible, there is no notion of toll context (see $\underline{5.4}$).
+It is within the responsibility of the TSP to resolve issues with overlapping toll contexts and to distil all information into a binary "red/green" message to the user.

-A secondary objective of the operator of the compliance checking interrogator might be to collect data on the performance of the OBE, e.g. in order to check for the correct technical functioning.
-Since different OBE can work according to quite different principles, the possibilities for doing this in a standardised way are quite limited.
-This document contains some provisions for this task (e.g. the attributes CommunicationStatus, GnssStatus, DistanceRecordingStatus), but otherwise assumes that toll chargers monitor correct recording by comparing observed traffic (e.g. with cameras) with usage data received from service providers.
+A secondary objective of the operator of the compliance checking interrogator can be to collect data on the performance of the OBE, e.g. in order to check for the correct technical functioning.
+Since different OBE can work according to quite different principles, the possibilities for doing this in a standardized way are quite limited.
+This document contains some provisions for this task (e.g. the attributes CommunicationStatus, GnssStatus, DistanceRecordingStatus), but otherwise assumes that TCs monitor correct recording by comparing observed traffic (e.g. with cameras) with usage data received from TSPs.

-This document has been prepared with the intention to be "minimalist" in the sense that it covers what is required by operational systems and systems planned in the foreseeable future.
+This document has been prepared with the intention to be "minimalist" in the sense that it covers what is required by operational and planned systems.